Skip to content

 Centipede and St. Augustine need far less nitrogen than bermuda.
 Over-fertilizing centipede is one of the fastest ways to damage it.
 Start feeding centipede in late April or early May and limit total nitrogen to 1 to 2 pounds per 1,000 square feet for the entire season.
 St. Augustine can handle slightly more but still needs a lighter touch than bermuda.

-• Both types prefer a fertilizer with iron for color without excess growth.
+Both types benefit from iron supplements for color without excess growth.

 When to Stop Fertilizing in Fall